hschott/ficum/README.md

 ## FICUM JPA Visitor

 The JPA visitor is capable of traversing a Node tree and converting it to a `javax.persistence.TypedQuery<T>`.
-The selector names must correspond to the entity `<T>` field names.
+The selector names must correspond to the entity `<T>` field names or will be resolved against the visitors `selectorToFieldMapping` Map.

 ### Text with Wildcards